Tortuga Rum Company (Tel: (345) 623 7701) manufactures delicious rum cakes that you can watch them make.

 From April to October, Hank Ebanks can be found on the roadside outside the Mango Tree restaurant selling live white land crabs.

 Tomfoodery Kitchen’s locally made and bottled line of ‘Fiyah’ hot sauces are very popular.
-Available in 5oz bottles, they vary in heat and seasoning and can be delivered straight to your home or purchased at Cayman Spirits Co.
-Various supermarkets on Island also sell his sauces.
+Available in 5oz bottles, they vary in heat and seasoning and can be delivered straight to your home or purchased at Cayman Spirits Co., various supermarkets and even direct from their bricks-and-mortar location in Camana Bay.